PeterL1n/BackgroundMattingV2/doc/model_usage.md

 pha, fgr = sess.run(['pha', 'fgr'], {'src': src, 'bgr': bgr})
 ```

 Our model can be exported to ONNX, but we found it to be much slower than PyTorch/TorchScript.
 We provide pre-exported `HD(backbone_scale=0.25, sample_pixels=80,000)` and `4K(backbone_scale=0.125, sample_pixels=320,000)` with MobileNetV2 backbone.
 Any other configuration can be exported through `export_onnx.py`.

-Notes that the ONNX model uses different operatorsthan PyTorch/TorchScript for compatibility.
-It uses `ROI_Align` rather than `Unfolding` for cropping patches, and `ScatterElement` rather than `ScatterND` for replacing patches.
-This can be configured inside `export_onnx.py`.
+#### Compatibility Notes:

+Our network uses a novel architecture that involves cropping and replacing patches
+of an image.
+This may have compatibility issues for different inference backend.
+Therefore, we offer different methods for cropping and replacing patches as
+compatibility options.
+You can try export ONNX models using different cropping and replacing methods.
+More detail is in `export_onnx.py`.
+The provided ONNX models use `roi_align` for cropping and `scatter_element` for replacing patches.

 &nbsp;